SingaporeMotherhood | Pregnancy

 2. In the labour ward

-• Toiletries — For those who observe strict confinement rules of not washing your hair during confinement, pack some dry shampoo.
-Check if your hospital provides the other basic toiletries such as soap, toothbrush and toothpaste, otherwise, bring a small travel kit with you.
+- Toiletries — If you are not washing your hair during confinement, pack some dry shampoo.
+Check if your hospital provides the basic toiletries such as soap, toothbrush and toothpaste, otherwise, bring a small travel kit with you.
 As your body discharges the remaining contents of the womb after delivery, expect heavy blood flow for the first few days after giving birth.
-Bring along sufficient sanitary napkins and a sanitary mat if required.
+Bring sufficient sanitary napkins.

-• Clothes — A typical hospital stay is two nights for a normal delivery.
-Unless you are comfortable being seen in your pyjamas or hospital-issued garments, pack two days’ worth of nice, comfortable clothes for your first photos with baby and for receiving guests.
+- Clothes — A typical hospital stay is two nights for a normal delivery.
+Unless you are comfortable being seen in your pyjamas or hospital-issued garments, pack two days’ worth of comfortable clothes for your first photos with baby, and for receiving guests.

-Loose fitting, front-buttoned tops are recommended for the ease of breastfeeding.
+- Loose fitting, front-buttoned tops are best for breastfeeding.
 Because of post-delivery pains and difficulty moving about, some women find it more comfortable to wear a skirt or dress rather than pants, which are trickier to put on.

 4. Packing for baby

-• Mittens and booties — A newborn’s fingernails may be long and it is not advisable to cut the nails until the baby is older.
+- Mittens and booties — A newborn’s fingernails may be long and it is not advisable to cut the nails until the baby is older.
 Mittens are helpful to prevent your baby from accidently scratching herself, while booties help to keep the feet warm.
-As a newborn’s hands and feet may be too tiny for the mittens and booties, you may need to secure them in place with ribbons or surgical tape—just ensure that they are not worn too tightly and restrict blood flow.
+As a newborn’s hands and feet may be too tiny for the mittens and booties, you may need to secure them in place with ribbons or surgical tape.
+Ensure that they are not so tight that they restrict your little one’s blood flow.

-• Front-buttoned tops — As the neck of a newborn is not strong, it is advisable to dress the baby in front-buttoned tops rather than T-shirts which need to be pulled over the head.
+- Front-buttoned tops — Newborns do not have strong necks, so dress your baby in front-buttoned tops for easy changes.
 Pack at least one top for each day in the hospital.
 Bottoms are not necessary at this stage as the baby’s umbilical cord stump is still attached, and the waistline of shorts or pants may press on the cord stump.

 All content from this article, including images, cannot be reproduced without credits or written permission from SingaporeMotherhood.